 - Before joining The Knot Worldwide, Emily wrote for Martha Stewart Weddings

 - Emily has a bachelor's degree from Vassar College

 - Samantha writes articles for The Knot Worldwide, with a speciality in wedding decor, trends, and fashion

 - Prior to The Knot Worldwide, Samantha was a features and weddings contributor for The Baltimore Sun

 - She is based in Washington, D.C. and holds a Bachelor of Science in journalism

-- Sarah is an Associate Digital Editor for The Knot, with special focuses in fashion, pop culture and wedding trends.
+- Sarah is the Entertainment & Celebrity Editor for The Knot, with special focuses on pop culture and celebrity wedding news.